la-haute-societe/craft-uptime-robot/README.md

 ### Uptime Robot Widget

-A Craft widget is available which will list all monitors with there status and uptime informations.
+You can use the Uptime Robot widget to list monitors with there status and uptime informations.
 Simply add the widget from the dashboard screen by clicking the "New widget" button and select the "Uptime Robot" widget.

 ## Uptime Robot Roadmap